Grid Modernization FAQs

 What is a "smart grid?"

-Today's analog grid is very similar to a typewriter with its manual operation and limited options.
-It was designed nearly a century ago to do one thing – deliver electricity to homes and businesses.
+Today's analog grid is very similar to a television set with its manual operation and limited options.
+The analog grid was designed nearly a century ago to do one thing – deliver electricity to homes and businesses.
 It's a massive, dependable machine, but it provides limited information, so there is little automation and interaction.

-Digital technology will enable the information and control consumers need to save energy and money.
-It will improve and enable the integration of more renewable energy resources, while enabling more efficient and reliable electric vehicle charging.
+Digital technology will provide the information and control customers like you need to save energy and money.
+It will also help us integrate more renewable energy resources, and allow more efficient and reliable electric vehicle charging.

-The technology will help bring the energy industry – and the resulting customer experience – into the 21st century.
+The technology will help bring the energy industry – and your experience as a customer – into the 21st century.

 Think about it.
 In today's digital, highly connected information world, it shouldn't take 30 days for you to get information about how much energy you've used and how much it costs.
-By then, it's too late to take actions to help you lower your energy bill.
-The digital grid will make near-real time information available to you, which you can use to control your energy use and costs.
+By then, it's too late to do anything to help lower your energy bill.
+The digital grid will make near real-time information available to you, which you can use to control your energy use and costs.

-What are the benefits of smart grid technology?
+What are the benefits of digital grid technology?

-Smart, digital technologies – combined with in-home energy management systems, new energy-efficiency programs, improved communication tools and customer-sited renewable energy sources, such as rooftop solar panels – will benefit our customers, our company and the environment:
+Smart, digital technologies – combined with in-home energy management systems, new energy efficiency programs, improved communication tools and customer-sited renewable energy sources like rooftop solar panels – will benefit our customers, our company and the environment.

 - Customers will have tools and information to better understand their energy usage and manage their monthly energy bills.